red-hat-data-services/odh-deployer/CONTRIBUTING.md

 - We are using OpenShift CI to control merges to the deployer repository.
 PRs will automatically be merged when the following conditions are met:
   - A `lgtm` label has been added by a reviewer
   - An `approved` label has been added by an approver
-  - A `qe-approved` label has been added by a QE member
   - The [OWNERS_ALIASES](https://github.com/red-hat-data-services/odh-deployer/blob/main/OWNERS_ALIASES) file of the repository has a list of the people who can review, approve, and qe-approve PRs.